 There is no doubt that 2020 was a difficult year.
 When 2021 arrived, along with COVID‑19 vaccines, everyone was hopeful that the year would be better.
 However, this past year remained challenging for many people – especially parents.

-"Children and adults are experiencing more isolation and anxiety in this time of uncertainty," says Katherine Bahcall, LPC, Behavioral Health Care Manager at Children's Health℠.
-"Generally, people thrive when following a routine and when they know what to expect.
-But this past year, in particular, that hasn't always been possible."
+"Both children and adults have experienced more isolation, anxiety and depression during the pandemic," says Katherine Bahcall, LPC, Behavioral Health Care Manager at Children's Health℠.
+"Generally, people thrive when they know what to expect.
+But given the continued spread of COVID‑19 and its variants, that hasn't always been possible."

-"There's something special about a fresh start with a fresh calendar," says Brenda Olvera, Health Educator with Get Up & Go by Children's Health supported by Kohl's Cares.
+"There's something special about a fresh start with a fresh calendar," says Brenda Olvera, Health Educator with Get Up & Go by Children's Health.
 "It makes sense to take advantage of that extra motivation to take action and make positive changes to your life."

 How do I set New Year's resolutions my family can keep?

 Remember to keep your resolutions realistic.
 Set goals you're likely to stick with.
 And, if you make a misstep or two, don't quit.
 You can always restart.

 Also, instead of broad goals – like exercising more or eating better – think in specifics.
 Resolutions are easier to follow if you identify smaller, more exact goals, such as walking for 30 minutes every day as a family or incorporating at least two healthy foods into every meal.

 "Begin with a family meeting so everyone is on the same page," Olvera suggests.
 Involve everyone in the family in brainstorming ways to keep resolutions fun and on track.
 And lastly, when you accomplish a goal, make sure to celebrate.
 This can help give you a sense of achievement and the motivation to continue.